This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 4) Coconut Water

-Another one of the best drinks to boost milk supply is coconut water.
+Another one of the best drinks to increase milk supply is coconut water.
 This drink is naturally refreshing and it’s packed with electrolytes, minerals and vitamins.

 In case you didn’t know, electrolytes are electrically charged minerals, such as sodium, phosphate, potassium, calcium or magnesium.
 These minerals help regulate the balance of fluid in the body and retain fluids to prevent dehydration.
 That’s why sports drinks full of electrolytes are perfect for after exercising!